Bookroo/bookroo.github.io/_posts/2018-03-20-bookroo-interview-with-katie-wilson.md

 _Katie: I’d love to do a lot more children’s books!
 I also have a few book ideas floating around in my sketchbook that would be amazing to see published._

 We really appreciate the opportunity to learn more about Katies and her work as an illustrator.
 You can learn more about her and see more of her work on her [website](https://www.inmybackyard.co.nz/).

+(All images in this interview courtesy of Katie Wilson.)